 HIC are Green Card specialists having been issuing them for travel to European countries outside of the EU member states countries for years.

 Andy advised motorists planning trips to Europe or the Republic of Ireland after a no-deal Brexit to prepare for every eventuality: “Get your Green Cards early and take out good travel insurance to be safe rather than sorry.”

-He added: “There are many scary stories about what may or may not happen come March 29 2019.
+He added: “There are many scary stories about what may or may not happen come Brexity.
 The Government should be doing much more to separate the fact from the fiction for motorists.”

 Know anyone who may be interested in this?
 Share it on Facebook by clicking here.

 You may also like…